 Language is fundamental to our thought, our relationships, and our civilisations.
 Alongside your Global Studies modules, you will also become fluent in your choice of one or more modern languages.
 You will spend your third year abroad immersing yourself in another culture and enhancing your language skills.

-By studying within our Interdisciplinary Studies Centre (ISC), you will have access to expertise in modern languages, literature, film, history of art, history, politics and sociology, and more, with contributions from experienced staff from around the University.
+By studying within our School of Philosophical, Historical and Interdisciplinary Studies, you will have access to expertise in modern languages, literature, film, history of art, history, politics and sociology, and more, with contributions from experienced staff from around the University.

 Why we're great.